SLO | EN

 Intended learning outcomes - knowledge and understanding

-On completion of this course the student will be able to • find appropriate information on the internet about programming tools, scripting, and programming languages suitable for the development of Web applications, • select appropriate technology, database, programming tool, scripting, and programming language for Web application development, • use of scripting languages for the development of presentation layer of Web application, • use modern programming languages in the development of business logic and data layer of web applications, • analyse, design, implement, test and promote Web application, • implement a Web service.
+• demonstrate knowledge and understanding of web programming • select appropriate technologies for Web application development • use of scripting languages for the frontend and backend development of web application • use modern programming languages in the development of business logic and data layer of web applications • analyse, design, implement, test and promote Web application • implement a Web service

 Intended learning outcomes - transferable/key skills and other attributes